Scott County, Missouri

 Scott County is a county located in the southeastern portion of the U.S. state of Missouri.
 As of the 2020 census, the population was 38,059.
 Its county seat is Benton.
 The county was organized in 1821 and named for U.S. Representative John Scott, the first federal representative from Missouri.
 Scott County comprises the Sikeston, MO Micropolitan Statistical Area, which is also included in the Cape Girardeau-Sikeston, MO-IL Combined Statistical Area.
-The county is home to Scott County Central High School, which has won 18 state championships in boys basketball—the most of any high school in the state.

 History

 This area along the Mississippi River was long occupied by indigenous peoples.
 In historic times, the large and powerful Osage people dominated a large territory including this area and up and west from the later St. Louis, Missouri.
 Cape La Croix, a rock island in the Mississippi River, has a cross erected by Jesuit missionary Father De Montigny, who traveled with early French explorers in 1699.
 Some French colonists established trading relationships with the Osage; the traders were based in St. Louis, founded in the late 18th century.

 Spain had taken control in 1763 after French lost to Britain in the Seven Years' War.
 They laid out the King's Highway (El Camino Real) in 1789, a north–south route crossing the county and extending through St. Louis, Missouri.
 In the late 1790s, Southerners were the first United States settlers on Spanish land grants in this area.
 France briefly took back the territory, then sold it to the United States in 1803 as part of the Louisiana Purchase.

 Delaware (Lenape) and Shawnee people migrated into the area in the 1820s from territories east of the Mississippi, pushed by European-American encroachment on their lands.

 The second county formed in Missouri's Southeast Lowland Region, Scott County was created by the Missouri state legislature on December 28, 1821.
 The county was named in honor of John Scott (1785–1861), the first congressman from Missouri.

 One of the earliest settlements was Commerce, Missouri, long known as Tywapitty, derived from an Osage language term.
 It was an early French fur trading post.
 Under Spanish rule before 1800, Rezin Bowie was syndic of Tywappity Settlement.
 (He was the brother of Kentucky frontiersman Jim Bowie.)
 This was established as a river landing by 1803, and residents formed the first Baptist Church in Missouri there in 1805.
 Sergeant John Ordway of the Lewis and Clark expedition used the proceeds from his land grant bounty to purchase land in Tywapitty where he farmed cotton and had apple and peach orchards until devastated by the 1811-182 New Madrid earthquakes.
 The city was platted in 1823 and it served as the Scott county seat from 1864 to 1878.